beryldb/beryldb/README.md

 [![Discord Server](https://badgen.net/badge/icon/discord?icon=discord&label)](https://discord.gg/23f6w9sgAd)
 <br>

-This README is a brief introduction to BerylDB.
-For extended information, you can visit our documentation site at [docs.beryl.dev](https://docs.beryl.dev/).

 ## What is BerylDB?

 BerylDB is a data structure server.
 Our database provides access to structures via a